Lift and Synchronization: Introduction and statement of main results

 In Section~\ref{SectionPointwiseSynchronization}, we study conditions to obtain a pointwise synchronization of sup-additive cocycles.
 In particular, letting $\psi, \cl, \Psi$ and $\cq$ be as above, we study conditions on the orbit of a point $p$, $\co_f^+(p)$, to assure that we can synchronize all the $\cl(p,v)$ with $v\in T_x^1M$.
 That is, a condition on $\co_f^+(p)$ to obtain $\dd_{\NN}^+(\bigcap_{v\in T_x^1 M}\cl(p,v))>0$, without assuming $\dd_{\NN}^+(\cq(p))>0$.
 With the results of Section~\ref{SectionPointwiseSynchronization}, for a map having only positive Lyapunov exponents almost everywhere, we can give a necessary and sufficient condition to the existence of SRB measures (see Theorem~\ref{MainTHEOVianaConjDiffeo} below).

 As in Conjecture~\ref{ConjectureVianExpanding}, suppose that $f:M\to M$ is a $C^{1+}$ local diffeomorphism, $M$ is a compact Riemannian manifold and that (\ref{EquationLyaExpDef}) holds for every point $x$ in a set $U$ with full Lebesgue measure, i.e., $\leb(M\setminus U)=0$.
-Define {\bf\em Lyapunov residue} of $x\in U$ as where is the first time that $x$ ``reaches half of its limit (\ref{EquationLyaExpDef})''.
+Define {\bf\em Lyapunov residue} of $x\in U$ as where